Juluca

 $3,978.37/monthPotential Side Effects and Toxicity

 Both dolutegravir and rilpivirine are generally well tolerated.
 Side effects observed in greater than 2% of study participants were diarrhea and headache.
 Data associate INSTIs with weight gain.
 Dolutegravir and rilpivirine can each cause a small, reversible increase in a kidney function test (serum creatinine) within the first few weeks of treatment without affecting actual kidney function.
 There have been rare reports of depression and suicidal ideation with INSTIs, primarily in people with a history of psychiatric illnesses.
-DHHS guidelines recommend closely monitoring anyone with pre-existing psychiatric conditions.
+HHS guidelines recommend closely monitoring anyone with pre-existing psychiatric conditions.
 Liver enzymes should be monitored in people with hepatitis B or C and taking dolutegravir.
 Call your health care provider right away if you develop any of the following signs of hepatitis: yellowing of the skin or whites of the eyes; dark or tea-colored urine; pale-colored bowel movements; nausea or vomiting; loss of appetite; or pain, aching, or tenderness on the right side below the ribs.

 Potential Drug Interactions

 Do not take Juluca with rifampin, rifapentine, or the anti-arrhythmic dofetilide (a heart medication).
 If taking rifabutin, add an Edurant tablet to Juluca dose.
 If you take antacids, laxatives, or other products that contain aluminum, calcium carbonate, magnesium, or buffered medicines, Juluca should be taken—with a meal, as always—at least 4 hours before or 6 hours after you take these medicines.
 Alternatively, these medications can be taken at the same time with Juluca and a meal.
 Take Juluca with a meal 4 hours before or 12 hours after you take H2 blocker acid reducers (Pepcid, Zantac, Tagamet).
 Juluca should not be taken with proton pump inhibitors (such as Aciphex, Dexilant, Prilosec, Prevacid, Protonix, Nexium).
-Avoid taking Juluca with some seizure medicines (carbamazepine, oxcarbazepine, phenobarbital, and phenytoin) or St. John’s wort.
-DHHS HIV treatment guidelines suggest that metformin be started at the lowest dose and titrated based on tolerability and clinical effect.
+Avoid taking Juluca with some seizure medicines (carbamazepine, eslicarbamazepine, oxcarbazepine, phenobarbital, and phenytoin) or St. John’s wort.
+HHS HIV treatment guidelines suggest metformin be started at the lowest dose and titrated based on tolerability and clinical effect.
 Monitor for metformin adverse effects.
 When starting or stopping Juluca in people taking metformin, dose adjustment of metformin may be necessary to maintain optimal glycemic control.
 Not intended to be taken with other HIV medications, unless prescribed that way.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.

 More Information

 Juluca was the first two-drug combination approved as a complete regimen for HIV.
 It replaces a three- or four-drug therapy for people with undetectable viral loads who want to switch to a simpler or smaller tablet regimen.
 Juluca still works against two stages of the virus life cycle, as do the three-drug regimens.
 The guidelines cite Juluca as “a reasonable option when using nucleoside drugs is not desirable”—for example, due to previous toxicity—with an A1 rating (strong recommendation based on randomized controlled trials).
-Juluca is the smallest STR, which may be advantageous to individuals who have difficulty swallowing.
+Juluca is one of the smallest STRs, which may be advantageous to individuals who have difficulty swallowing.
 For individuals with HIV-2, commonly found outside the U.S., an NNRTI would not be recommended, as HIV-2 is inherently resistant to NNRTIs.
 Rilpivirine is an alternative drug for use during pregnancy, and although dolutegravir is now a preferred medication in pregnancy as well as for people who are trying to conceive, U.S. HIV perinatal treatment guidelines suggest using three-drug regimens.
-Find the discussion on page C-53 of perinatal guidelines at hivinfo.nih.gov.
-Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; go to apregistry.com.
+Find the discussion on page C-55 of perinatal guidelines at hivinfo.nih.gov.
+Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; GO TO apregistry.com.

 Doctor Comments